walidboughdiri/mf-maestro/README.md

  - in ```test```, you find a demo application with its tests :
  	- in ```test/apps```, you find micro-frontends coded with different frameworks to use in the demo.
 The build destination directories are always ```test/public/assets/apps-[framework name]```.
 They are all independent and have their own npm/webpack config.
  	- in ```test/tests```, you have the tests suite.
+ 	- in ```test/iframe-for-demo```, you find a project with iframe security demo.
+It just starts a webpack-dev-server to load the index.html in the main demo.
  	- in ```test/public```, you have all files exposed by react dev server to use the demo.
  		- the ```index.html``` is the page loaded when the webpack dev server start
  		- in ```test/public/assets```, you find the different micro-frontends (js and css) we load in the demo while navigating and emitting events.
 This is also the target directory for ```test/apps``` builds.